 - Notes on how to adapt the existing formats and CV terms to annotate cooperative binding such as allosteric events, illustrated with a detailed example are available at http://PSI-MI-CooperativeInteractions.embl.de/

 - IMEx central application/webservice to centrally register publications and assign IMEx ids.

 - PSI-MI online validator tool can be used to validate the syntax, CV terms and semantic (compliant to IMEx rules, MIMIx guidelines, ...).
 The current version of the PSI-MI validator based on JAMI (Java framework for Molecular Interactions) is able to validate both PSI-MITAB 2.5, 2.6 and 2.7 and PSI-XML 2.5.

 - A PSI-MI command line validator can be used in case of large XML files containing thousand of interactions.
 The source code is open source and can be checked out from here.

 - The PSI-MI validator Java API which can be extended to write your own validator.
 The validator framework is open source and can be checked out from here.

 - PSICQUIC is a web service to access interaction data provided by multiple resource around the world.

 - Registry of PSICQUIC services.
 More information about how to access the registry programmatically can be found here.

 - PSICQUIC View is a web application that can browse, search and download molecular interactions from all PSICQUIC webservices.

-- Cytoscape PSICQUIC plugin 2.8, 3.0.
-The jar for the Cytoscape plugin 2.8 can be downloaded here.
+- Cytoscape PSICQUIC plugin 3.3 provides support for PSICQUIC web service.
+Version of the plugin for Cytoscape 2.8 can be found here.